 The new sand plant was installed in 2010.
 The 3G Mix-Muller, one of the first in Europe, rapidly proved that the foundry had indeed bought a superior mixing technology.

 “It performed very well, and both sand and casting quality improved significantly,” says Franz.
 “Mold cracking was a problem before, especially with tall molds and flasks, and meant we often had to do a lot of manual grinding.
 With the new muller, we had far fewer small cracks in the molds which really reduced the amount of hand finishing required.”

 Dietermann only needs to add small amounts of new sand and bentonite after shakeout to maintain sand quality.
 The muller has also required far less maintenance work to keep it running well over the last 13 years.

 “The machine is very reliable and we have very low downtime,” says Franz.
 “Its components last a long time, in fact, there is very low wear on any part of the equipment.”

-With Simpson now part of Norican and investing heavily in its European operation, Dietermann is can expect many more years of top quality sand mixing.
+With Simpson now part of Norican and investing heavily in its European operation, Dietermann is and can expect many more years of top-quality sand mixing.
 “Simpson really are the sand experts,” says Franz.